Jaingarveet/Agentic_Research_Team/README.md

 *   **Source Ranking vs. Filtering:** Currently, all sources (even `unfavourable` ones) are passed to the compiler but weighted differently.
 A future optimization could outright drop bad sources during the interview phase to save expert-node reasoning tokens.
 *   **State Memory:** No cross-session LangGraph `MemoryStore` is implemented yet, as the current goal is stateless, highly objective research generation rather than a personalized assistant.
 *   **Regenerate LaTeX code completely:** The original implementation is working to regenerate the code file despite the node acting as a code patcher, this uses a lot of token which can be optimized to a good extent.
 More details in future work section.
-  NOTE: one more thing I noticed was that since I provided a more focused/strict latex tempelate most of the errors can be specified in prompts which can directly restrict the LLM to generate a good latex code and the fact that for the current case mostly missing $ insert in handling urls was the main issue but I still relied on full code generation since we mostly want latex tempelate flexibility time to time.
+  NOTE: one more thing I noticed was that since I provided a more focused/strict latex template most of the errors can be specified in prompts which can directly restrict the LLM to generate a good latex code and the fact that for the current case mostly missing $ insert in handling urls was the main issue but I still relied on full code generation since we mostly want latex template flexibility time to time.
+*   **Deduplication:** The current implementation does have uniqueness in the analysts to get rid of duplicate interviewing scenarios but there are possibilties of getting duplicate contents, and moreover the current design uses `Annotated[list,add]` as a map-reducer to combine interview states but there is always a possibilty of duplication since the compilation node doesn't explicitly knows any sequence, this particular thing is where another major optimisation is possible since I am anways using an ID for each interview, though summarization middleware does wraps everything into 1 big summary after 5000 words, I still think there might be a way to fix this issue either using a validation node over compilation node or have a filtering node before any compilation happens to save multiple loops of refinement.

 ## Getting Started
 ### Pre-requisites